 Orlando weather in January

-If you’re visiting Orlando in January, you can check out fun events like Epcot’s International Festival of the Arts (Jan 17-Feb 24). .
-Also worth noting for January is that theme park opening hours are shorter, and while Disney’s resort pools remain open, its two water park are typically closed.
+If you’re visiting Orlando in January, you can check out fun events like Epcot’s International Festival of the Arts (Jan 17-Feb 24).
+Also worth noting for January is that theme park opening hours are shorter, and while Disney’s resort pools remain open, its two water parks are typically closed.

 Orlando February weather

-A fabulous month to visit, as Orlando weather in February is warm, sunny and pleasant.
-The month is characterised by gradually increasing daily temperatures, with the average temperature in February in Orlando sitting in the low to mid 50s.
+A fabulous month to visit, as Orlando weather in February is warm, sunny, and pleasant.
+The month is characterized by gradually increasing daily temperatures, with the average temperature in February in Orlando sitting in the low to mid-50s.
 The sun shines for around 8 hours per day through February and rainfall levels are low, so take advantage by hitting the theme parks or Orlando’s great outdoors.

 In terms of the holiday crowds, February is fairly quiet with the exception of a few busy periods.
 Presidents’ Day falls on the third Monday of the month, and since it’s a federal holiday crowds are to be expected.
 Valentine’s Day is pretty busy too, especially at the restaurants, so if you plan on dining out we recommend making a reservation.
 The crowds also spike for the UK half term which occurs around mid-February and lasts for a week.

 Events to check out in February include Universal’s Mardi Gras which runs all the way through the month.

 With its combination of low rainfall and warm weather, many vacationers consider March to be the best time to visit Orlando.
 Temperatures rise into the 70s and there are around 8 hours of sunshine a day in this pleasant ‘shoulder season’ month.
 The waterparks typically re-open thanks to the warmer Orlando weather in March, and as the days get longer, the theme park opening hours follow.